 The city center has magnificent architecture, including the Golden Roof – a roofed balcony with golden-colored tiles added to the city hall in the 15th Century as a royal viewing box.

 Innsbruck has plenty of options for both local and international cuisine, as well as shopping and dining, making it one of the best places to visit in Austria by far.

 The Nordkette mountain range is a popular tourist destination in Austria.
 It’s located just outside the city of Innsbruck and offers stunning views of the surrounding countryside.

-Whatever time of year you visit, Innsbruck is sure to charm you with its picturesque scenery and friendly atmosphere.
+Whatever time of year you visit, Innsbruck will charm you with its picturesque scenery and friendly atmosphere.